davdroman/swift-iterable-macros/README.md

-# StaticMemberIterable
+# swift-iterable-macros

+swift-iterable-macros hosts Swift macros that generate iterable collections for your types:

-StaticMemberIterable is a Swift macro that synthesizes collections describing every `static let` defined in a struct, enum, or class.
+- `@StaticMemberIterable` synthesizes collections describing every `static let` defined in a struct, enum, or class.
+- `@CaseIterable` mirrors Swift’s `CaseIterable` but keeps a case’s name, value, and presentation metadata.

 This is handy for building fixtures, demo data, menus, or anywhere you want a single source of truth for a handful of well-known static members.